gurrrrrrett3/light/docs/index.md

 - Serializes your data into buffers statically, so your types will be fully validated.

-- Let you broadcast large unreliable messages for tasks such as character replication or neck cframes.
+- Lets you broadcast large unreliable messages for tasks such as character replication or neck cframes.

 - Works with no plugin.
 Light can be downloaded and used out-of-the-box.